 Finally, while contact us pages are valuable in their own right, after having read all about you, potential customers may then have some questions for you.
-Therefore within the about us page there should be some way in which people can get in touch.
+Therefore within the about us page, there should be some way in which people can get in touch.

-This could simply be a call to action which directs people to the contact page, or something in which a user can contact directly from the about us page, whether it be a contact form or a live chat widget which customers can open up and contact you instantly.
+This could simply be a call to action which directs people to the contact page, or something in which a user can contact directly from the about us page, whether it be a contact form or a live chat widget that customers can open up and contact you instantly.
 This can increase sales significantly, as well as enhance your reputation for customer service and satisfaction.